AlekseyDurachenko/QtMiniSEED/README.md

 QtMiniSEED
 ==========

-The Qt wrapper for libmseed
+The Qt wrapper for libmseed (read miniseed from QIODevice)